Training

 UK Coaching has more on how to get coaching qualifications in any sport.

-With experience you could become a sports development manager or a regional manager.
+With experience, you could become a sports development manager or area manager, co-ordinating schemes across different locations.

-You may be able to move into policy development or work as a consultant on a freelance basis.
+You may be able to move into policy development at a regional or national level, or work as a consultant on a freelance basis, helping organisations to set up their own programmes.

 You can find out more about careers in sport from The British Association of Sport and Exercise Sciences.